DynamoDS/DynamoPrimer/09_Custom-Nodes/9-3_Library.md

 ##Adding to Your Library
 We've created a custom node and applied it to a specific process in the our Dynamo graph.
 And we like this node so much, we want to keep it in our Dynamo library to reference in other graphs.
 To do this, we'll publish the node locally.
 This is the same process as publishing a package, which we'll walk through in more detail in the next chapter.

+###Publishing a Custom Node Locally
+Let's move forward with the custom node that we created in the previous section.
+Open the .dyf file.

 ![](images/9-3/AddingToLibrary- 05.png)
 > After opening the PointsToSurface custom node, we see the graph above in the Dynamo Custom Node Editor.
 You can also open up a custom node by double clicking on it in the Dynamo Graph Editor.